We know that these are difficult times for everyone. We also know that many of you are keen to volunteer at this time to offer your support.

 Please note that if you feel that you are unable to volunteer out in the community (for example you may be shielding) but you are still keen to volunteer, you can volunteer from home.
 On Volunteer Hub we have a variety of phone/online volunteering opportunities that you can do from home.
 To find them, when you search for opportunities on Volunteer Hub highlight 'Yes' in the 'Show volunteering from home opportunities only' box and these opportunities will appear for you.

-We have asked that all organisations that are promoting volunteer opportunities on Volunteer Hub confirm that they have health and safety checks in place to minimise risk and make their opportunities COVID secure.
-If any organisation do not confirm they have done this we will not promote their volunteering opportunities to you.
+We have asked that all organisations that are promoting volunteer opportunities on Volunteer Hub to confirm that they have a risk assessment in place for each opportunity they advertise, including any actions needed to minimise the risk from covid.
+If any organisation does not confirm they have done this we will not promote their volunteering opportunities to you.

 That will be dependent on the national guidelines and the type of volunteering you are doing - for example, if it is inside or outside.
 Also if you are volunteering on your own or not.
 For more details please refer to the Government guidance on wearing a face covering.